About Busy Bees

 Busy Bees staff are well trained, experienced educators.
 Caroline Upton (Owner) has a Masters degree in Early Childhood Education and has achieved the DfE post graduate qualification of Early Years Professional Status.
 (EYPS).
 Jane Sykes (Manager) has a first class honours degree in Early Childhood Studies and is an EYP.
 Carol Jakubowski (Deputy Manager) is the setting’s SENCo and has also achieved EYPS.

 All staff are qualified to Level 3 and continually access new training and participate in new initiatives.
-We are part of the Every Child a Talker Project.
-(ECAT).
+We are part of the Every Child a Talker Project (ECAT).
 This programme is designed to raise children’s achievement in language development and staff are trained in the use of Makaton sign language and use Makaton throughout the setting to promote the development of speech and language.
 We are currently supporting the Speech and Language Therapy Department at University College London (UCL) with new research.
 All the staff have received ‘Step On’ training which is a positive approach to behaviour management and Busy Bees is an accredited Steps setting.
+Staff are trained in the read, write inc phonics programme and have undertaken training in mindfulness through the Mindfulness in Schools Project (MiSP).
+A mindfulness approach is used in the setting to encourage children’s cognitive development through focussed attention and to support their self and social awareness and the acquisition of emotional intelligence.

 Staff are trained first aiders.
 All staff have had an enhanced Disclosure and Barring Service (DBS) check and have signed up for the ongoing update service.
 All staff and volunteers are aware of our safeguarding procedures and receive regular training and updates.